WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 Update: October 20, 2020:

-Visited to check up on them on October 19th and found that Tanko was cut by a magnet attached to a subwoofer he was using to recover metals in the soil around Agbogbloshie:
+Visited to check up on them on October 19th and found that Tanko was cut by a subwoofer magnet he was using to recover metals in the soil around Agbogbloshie:

 Tanko was shirtless when I first saw him on the morning of October 19, 2020.